freemansoft/speedtest-app-insights/README.md

         1. Select an instance name.
         1. Select a Region.
         1. Select _Resource Mode_ as a _Workspace-based.
-        1. Seelct the Log Analytics Workspace.
+        1. Select the Log Analytics Workspace.
 There is a DefaultWorkspace in each region.
 You can use that.
     1. Get an Application Insights _Instrumentation Key_ from the Portal.
 It is on the Application Insights home page in the upper right corner.
+        1. Open the Application Insights blade https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/microsoft.insights%2Fcomponents
+        1. Select your previously created instance
+        1. Copy the `Connection String` in the upper right corder
     1. Copy config.ini.template to config.ini
-    1. Replace the dummy key in config.ini with your new key.
+    1. Replace the dummy key in config.ini with your new key that you copied from the portal above.
 It should look something like
     ```
     azure_instrumentation_key=InstrumentationKey=0000000-0000-0000-0000-00000000000;IngestionEndpoint=https://westus2-1.in.applicationinsights.azure.com/
     ```